 - The CFR is about the size of PA, but is home to 10% of the world's plants!
 The CFR also has a high diversity of reptiles, mammals, birds, and marine species.

 - The common geranium at your local garden shop is a South African Pelargonium hybrid, Pelargonium x hortum.

 Species Distribution Modeling (SDMs)

 I used the principal of maximum entropy to evaluate the species-environment associations of over 125 Pelargonium species.
 I then forecasted habitat suitability into the future based on several climate models and emission scenarios to assess potential range shift dynamics.

-For my Master's thesis I assessed gene flow of three species of Populus and their hybrids throughout California and Nevada using high-throughput SNP assays and leaf morphology.
+For my Master's thesis I assessed gene flow of three species of Populus and their hybrids throughout California and Nevada using a SNP assay and leaf morphology.
 This system was previously described as having a first-generation (F1) hybrid block, which is uncommon within the genus.
-Reevaluation with novel molecular techniques to understand the ecological and genetic effects on the two native Populus species (P. fremontii and P. trichocarpa) and an European exotic (P. nigra) planted as an ornamental throughout the region.
-From my results, I suggested that there was no evidence of a F1 block, as advanced-generation hybrids were found throughout the sampled sites.
-Additionally, hybridization with the exotic species was found in sites not previously described, suggesting that the exotic is being planted more in urban developments and the invasiveness of the exotic and its hybrids must be assessed in order to maintain native biodiversity.
+The reevaluation of this system with molecular techniques was used to understand the ecological and genetic effects of two California and Nevada native Populus species (P. fremontii and P. trichocarpa) and an European exotic (P. nigra), planted as an ornamental throughout the region.
+My results suggested that there was no evidence of a F1 block, as advanced-generation hybrids were found throughout the sampled sites.
+Additionally, hybridization with the exotic species was found in sites not previously described, suggesting that the exotic is being planted more in urban areas and the invasiveness of the exotic and its hybrids should be further investigated to understand their impact on native biodiversity.